ad-si/Rust-Flashcards/cards.md

 . . .

-The underscore, `_`, is a catchall value; in this example, we're saying we want to match all `Err` values, no matter what information they have inside them.
+The underscore, `_`, means that we don't care about the value is inside the Err, it will not be binded to any variable.

 ---